douglasgscofield/bioinfo/scripts/README.md

 fqSplit.pl
 ----------

-    USAGE: fqSplit.pl --nfiles INT --prefix STRING reads.fastq
+    USAGE :  ./fqSplit.pl [ --help ] --nfiles INT --prefix STRING reads.fastq

+With compressed input/output:

-           zcat reads.fastq.gz | fqSplit.pl --nfiles INT --prefix STRING && gzip -v STRING*.fastq
+    USAGE : zcat reads.fastq.gz | ./fqSplit.pl --nfiles INT --prefix STRING && gzip -v STRING*.fastq

-Read `reads.fastq` and split it into `--nfiles` different files, each filename starting with `--prefix`, followed by the padded file number (1 to `--nfiles`) and then `.fastq`.
+Read `reads.fastq` and split it into `INT` different files, each filename starting with `STRING`, followed by the padded file number (1 to `INT`) and then ending with the suffix `.fastq`.

-Sorry, this does not currently support compressed input or output, so the second form can be used to present uncompressed reads to the script and then compress the output.
+Sorry, the script does not currently support compressed input or output, so some variation of the second form with the pipe and ending with `&& gzip ...` can be used to uncompress reads for the script and then compress the output.

 plink-pairwise-loci.pl